Lande21/RolandeU.github.io/README.md

 May i find what GOD has prepared for me

 Church day , good sombe with rice
-Made isombe with gnd trky and it was so yummy with ptts Hit 10k steps yayyyyyy!!!
+Hit 10k steps yayyyyyy!!!